isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/course-fee-absentee-payroll-funding.md

 ### D. Absentee Payroll (AP) Funding

 AP funding is a grant to help you defray the manpower costs incurred when you send your employees for training courses funded by SSG.
-For training outside working hours, AP funding is given to you to defray the overtime pay that was paid to your employees.

-To support organisations to send more workers for training and help their workforce emerge stronger post-COVID-19, the AP funding rate was enhanced to 80% of hourly basic salary, capped at $7.50 per hour.
+For training outside working hours, AP funding is given to you to defray the overtime pay that was paid to your employees.<br><br>To support organisations to send more workers for training and help their workforce emerge stronger post-COVID-19, the AP funding rate was enhanced to 80% of hourly basic salary, capped at $7.50 per hour.
 The enhanced AP funding rate will cease on 31 December 2021.

 ---